RS-PYTHON/rs-server/docs/doc/users/architecture.md

 Static View
 ===========

-We can split the system into following Components:
+We can split the system into the following Components:

 -   **RS-Server**: The RS-Server controls user access to all sensitive
     interfaces: Catalog, LTA, ADGS, PRIP, CADIP.
 As a consequence, we